isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 #### 2. What are the types of transport that I can take if I am serving my Stay-Home Notice (SHN) at my place of residence?

-For travellers arranging transport from the airport to their place of residence, they may only use their own private vehicle, or book private hire vehicles (row 6 of the table below). <br/><br/>In all other cases, travellers may use their own private vehicle or pre-book a taxi/private hire car with any of the designated operators in the table below, to travel to their place of residence or to go for their scheduled PCR tests. <b>Do not take other forms of public transport (e.g. bus / train), or street-hail a taxi</b>.
+<p id="transport2">For travellers arranging transport from the airport to their place of residence, they may only use their own private vehicle, or book private hire vehicles (row 6 of the table below). <br/><br/>In all other cases, travellers may use their own private vehicle or pre-book a taxi/private hire car with any of the designated operators in the table below, to travel to their place of residence or to go for their scheduled PCR tests. <b>Do not take other forms of public transport (e.g. bus / train), or street-hail a taxi</b>. </p>

 <table>
   <thead>